Skip to main content

 If your state has no public process yet

-Thirty-two states are in the "contact only" tier as of early May 2026 — a lead agency is identified and reachable, but no formal nomination channel has been announced.
+Twenty-eight states are in the "contact only" tier as of mid-May 2026 — a lead agency is identified and reachable, but no formal nomination channel has been announced.
 This is not a reason to wait.
 States in this tier are likely still developing their process internally, and early outreach to the lead agency can shape what that process looks like.

 A cold email to the agency contact with a brief summary of your tract — its eligibility status, community development context, and any investor interest — puts your jurisdiction in front of staff before the official window opens.
 Follow up monthly.
-The HUD OZ portal and OpportunityZones.com track state-by-state developments as they happen.
+EIG's designation leads map and OpportunityZones.com track state-by-state developments as they happen.

 If your state has no identified process and no clear agency engagement, the most direct path is to work through your state legislators to push the governor's office for a public designation process.
 The federal window doesn't close until late September — states that move deliberately still have time.

-Key references: EIG Guide for Governors and Mayors; EIG, "Where Things Stand After OBBBA" (Aug 2025); Frost Brown Todd/Gibbons, "A Governor's Guide to Best Practices" (Nov 2025); NADO OZ 2.0 Resource Guide; IRS Rev. Proc.
+Key references: EIG Guide for Governors and Mayors; EIG, "Where Things Stand After OBBBA" (Aug 2025); Frost Brown Todd/Gibbons, "A Governor's Guide to Best Practices" (Nov 2025); NADO OZ 2.0 Resource Guide; Accelerator for America OZ Designation Toolkit; IRS Rev. Proc.
 2026-14.
-State deadline data verified May 5, 2026 — check state pages for current status.
+State deadline data verified May 12, 2026 — check state pages for current status.